robinhouston/write-to-mp/README.md

    `write-to-mp`.
 3. Click the Publish button in the Google App Engine Launcher.
-4. Check you can see the page you looked at on your computer by going to http://your-app-id.appspot.com/mp/write, replacing `your-app-id` with the id of your application (which you chose in step 1).
+4. Check you can see the page you looked at on your computer by going to http://your-app-id.appspot.com/mp/write, replacing `your-app-id` with the id of your application, which you chose in step 1.
 5. Tell the application to download the list of MPs from TheyWorkForYou by going to http://your-app-id.appspot.com/mp/cron/new_mps
    You will have to log in using your Google account at this point.
-As before, it will show a blank page.
+If this step works correctly, you will see the message "Fetching new MPs in the background".
 6. You can monitor the progress of the download by loading http://your-app-id.appspot.com/mp/admin/list and reloading it periodically to check that the list is updating.